tonera/fluxsd/README.md

 - If you do not have a graphics card that meets the requirements, <b>please do not install the Generator, just use the API directly.</b>
 - Generator only supports Nvidia series graphics cards.
 - Supports Linux and Windows OS (Include WSL).
+- Make sure your computer has installed the CUDA driver

 #### 1. Install Python 3.11
 The methods for each operating system are slightly different, please search them yourself.